hackle/blog-rust/raw/serialize-like-javascript.md

 httpClient.Post("api/user/123.json", merged); // nothing is lost!
 ```

 That's the idea!
-Wouldn't you agree that it's really really simple?
+Wouldn't you agree that it's really, really simple?

 Now you may be wondering how we can implement this `MergeJSON` method - honestly I am not really worried but as a developer I do enjoy getting my hands dirty, so I will soon get my hands dirty in writing `MergeJSON` in `Idris`. (edite: and it's right here [MergeJSON in Idris](./serialize-like-javascript---mergejson-in-idris-)))